 Hi gang!
 In this week's edition, some pedalos, some kittens, a bunch of gypsy singers, some ponytails, a crooner, a house that looks like Hitler, a joke about George W. Bush's cocaine habit and a brilliant satire of the pharmaceutical industry!
 Nah, just kidding.
 This week we're taking a look at kids.
 No, not in a creepy way.
 More in a disapproving way, because kids can be evil little shits, and despite that, a lot of you people still insist on churning them out.
 And then we have to set our lives around your special snowflakes (don't make noise at night, there's a kid sleeping, don't make noise during the day, there's a kid… taking a nap.
 Put cotton wool in its ears, FFS).
 Oh, and there's the fact that kids are lying, manipulative psychopaths.
 I don't have actual facts to back this up, I'm only basing this on last Christmas when I stayed with my sister and her two demon-children.
 My niece could actually be the little girl in this week's illustrated FML.
 Intrigued?
 You should be.

-Self-portrait Bettina by Bettina
+Self-portrait Sidonie by Sidonie

 As always, if you think you've got talent and want to contribute to the illustrated FML, send us an email to email@example.com but only send us your blog's address and a few samples of your work.
 No need to create an illustrated FML straight away